ffftuanxxx/ESP32-liquid/README.md

 I (10299) wifi station: Failed to connect to SSID:myssid, password:mypassword
 ```

-## Contribution

-Contributions to this project are welcome!
-If you have any suggestions or find any issues, please submit an issue or pull request.

 ## License

 This project is licensed under the MIT License.
 For details, please see the LICENSE file.